 Ray Tracing Harmonic Functions [Project, Paper]

-Also, here are a few fun educational demos, blogs and tweets:
+Also checkout these fun educational demos, blogs and tweets:

 ShaderToy demos [implicit surface, curve inflation, diffusion curves]